ftripier/ftripier.github.io/_posts/2020-10-03-latex-masks-up.markdown

 the families we imagine for them

-the reasons we sputter back when the thoughts are louder
+the louder thoughts we drown with muttered reasons

 the lives we should have lead instead